-Percentage Having Somewhat/Very Serious Impact on Financial Condition from Each Expense Q3 2024 Q2 2024 Q1 2024 Men Women <\$50K \$50K- \$100K \$100K+ Food 78% 75% 77% 75% 81% 87% 81% 67% Housing Costs 71% 71% 67% 67% 74% 76% 73% 66% Utilities 66% 63% 60% 65% 68% 66% 70% 64% Entertainment Services 53% 49% 45% 49% 55% 58% 56% 46% Gas 52% 54% 50% 52% 52% 56% 56% 45% Cell Phone 34% 33% 29% 32% 35% 39% 33% 30% All (Computed among those who are affected by all six expenses) 20% 17% 15% 21% 20% 22% 22% 18% Siena College Research Institute Third Quarter 2024
+Percentage Having Somewhat/Very Serious Impact on Financial Condition from Each Expense Q3 2024 Q2 2024 Q1 202 Men Women <\$50K \$50K- \$100K \$100K+ Food 78% 75% 77% 75% 81% 87% 81% 67% Housing Costs 71% 71% 67% 67% 74% 76% 73% 66% Utilities 66% 63% 60% 65% 68% 66% 70% 64% Entertainment Services 53% 49% 45% 49% 55% 58% 56% 46% Gas 52% 54% 50% 52% 52% 56% 56% 45% Cell Phone 34% 33% 29% 32% 35% 39% 33% 30% All (Computed among those who are affected by all six expenses) 20% 17% 15% 21% 20% 22% 22% 18% Siena College Research Institute Third Quarter 2024

 This Siena College Poll was conducted September 9 - September 10, 2024, among 868 New York State Residents.
-Of the 868 respondents, 475 were contacted through a dual frame (landline and cell phone) mode (162 completed via text to web) and 393 respondents were drawn from a proprietary online panel (Lucid).
-Respondent sampling via phone was initiated by asking for the youngest person in the household.
-The overall results has an overall margin of error of +/- 3.9 percentage points including the design effects resulting from weighting when applied to buying plans and/or the perceived impacts of gas and food prices.
+Of the 868 respondents, 475 were contacted through a dual frame (landline and cell phone) mode (162 completed via text to web) and 393 respondents were drawn from a proprietary online panel (Cint).
+Telephone calls were conducted in English and respondent sampling was initiated by asking for the youngest person in the household.
+Telephone sampling was conducted via a stratified dual frame probability sample of landline and cell phone telephone numbers weighted to reflect known population patterns.
+The landline telephone sample was obtained from ASDE and the cell phone sample was obtained from Marketing Systems Group (MSG).
+Interviews conducted online are excluded from the sample and final analysis if they fail any data quality attention check question.
+Duplicate responses are identified by their response ID and removed from the sample.
+Three questions were asked of online respondents including a honey-pot question to catch bots and two questions asks the respondent to follow explicit directions.
+The proprietary panel also incorporates measures that "safeguard against automated bot attacks, deduplication issues, fraudulent VPN usage, and suspicious IP addresses".
+Coding of open-ended responses was done by a single human coder.
+Data from collection modes was weighted to balance sample demographics to match estimates for New York State's population using data from the Census Bureau's 2023 U.S. American Community Survey (ACS), on age, region, race/ethnicity, and gender to ensure representativeness.
+The sample was also weighted to match current patterns of party registration using data from the New York State Board of Elections.
+It has an overall margin of error of +/- 3.9 percentage points including the design effects resulting from weighting when applied to buying plans and/or the perceived impacts of gas and food prices.
 As consumer sentiment is expressed as an index number developed after statistical calculations to a series of questions, "margin of error" does not apply to those indices.
-Telephone sampling was conducted via a stratified dual frame probability sample of landline (from ASDE Survey Sampler) and cell phone (from MSG) telephone numbers from within New York State weighted to reflect known population patterns.
-Data from the telephone and web samples were blended and statistically adjusted by region, age, race/ethnicity, gender and party to ensure representativeness.
+Sampling error is only one of many potential sources of error and there may be other unmeasured error in this or any other public opinion poll.
 The Siena College Research Institute, directed by Donald Levy, Ph.D., conducts political, economic, social and cultural research primarily in NYS.
 SCRI, an independent, non-partisan research institute, subscribes to the American Association of Public Opinion Research Code of Professional Ethics and Practices.
 For more information or comments, please call Dr. Don Levy at 518-783-2901.
-Survey cross-tabulations and buying plans can be found at www.siena.edu/scri/cei.
+Survey cross-tabulations and buying plans can be found at www.siena.edu/scri/cci.